DaverSomethingSomethingOrg/P4OO.py/README.md

 # COPYRIGHT AND LICENCE

-Copyright (C) 2011-2015 by David L. Armstrong, Cisco Systems, Inc.
+Copyright (C) 2011-2015,2024 by David L. Armstrong, Cisco Systems, Inc.

-This module is distributed under the terms of the Artistic License 2.0.
+This package is distributed under the terms of the Artistic License 2.0.
 For more details, see the full text of the license in the file LICENSE.

 # SUPPORT AND WARRANTY